sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/spconfig.md

         "name": "all-objects",
 ```

+This is the SPConfig template's name.

-The search template name that displays in the template list when you run `sail spconfig template`.
+The SPConfig template name displays in the template list when you run `sail spconfig template`.

 You can also provide this name as an argument: `sail spconfig template all-objects`